Presentation of Financial Statements (IAS 1)

 • The third balance sheet is required only if there’s a material impact on the opening balance of the preceding period (IAS 1.40A(b)).

-• If a third balance sheet is included, there’s no requirement to add a corresponding third column in the notes, although this could be useful where numbers have been altered by the change (IAS 1.40C).
+• If a third balance sheet is presented, there’s no requirement to add a corresponding third column in the notes, although this could be useful where numbers have been altered by the change (IAS 1.40C).

 • Interim financial statements do not require a third balance sheet (IAS 1.BC33).